-EMA encourages lawmakers to permanently reauthorize the National Oilheat Research Alliance (NORA), which allows the oilheat industry to provide more efficient and reliable heat and hot water to American consumers.
+EMA encourages lawmakers to permanently reauthorize NORA which allows the oilheat industry to provide more efficient and reliable heat and hot water to American consumers.
 Permanently reauthorizing NORA will also help with research into renewable hydrocarbon biofuels, also called "green" or drop-in biofuels, and speed up the replacement of older heating oil tank systems to new, efficient systems.
 The program is conducted without any funds from the federal government.